 March 23, 2017

 Architect’s Corner: Nelson Kick, HPC Engineer at TGen

-In today’s Architect’s Corner, we talk with Nelson Kick, manager of High Performance Computing at TGen, a leading Genomics research institute that operates at petabytes of storage and 50 teraflops of compute.
-Nelson discusses how TGen uses containers in the context of High Performance Computing and some lessons learned running stateful services like MongoDB, etcd and Jenkins in containers.
+In today’s Architect’s Corner, we talk with Nelson Kick, manager of High-Performance Computing at TGen, a leading Genomics research institute that operates at petabytes of storage and 50 teraflops of compute.
+Nelson discusses how TGen uses containers in the context of High-Performance Computing and some lessons learned running stateful services like MongoDB, etcd and Jenkins in containers.
 If you enjoy Nelson’s insights, you should know that we’ve highlighted TGen, one of Portworx’s earliest customers, previously.
-If you want to learn more, you can read a case study features TGen CIO James Lowey.
-We’ve also include a video interview with James at the end of this post.
+If you want to learn more, you can read a case study features TGen CIO, James Lowey.
+We’ve also included a video interview with James at the end of this post.

 Key technologies discussed:

 Datacenter – On-premises, AWS